Actifio/OracleDataRedactionFeature/README.md

 END
 /
 ```
-We now create a new user:
+To test it we now create a new limited user:
 ```
 CREATE USER devuser3 IDENTIFIED BY password;
 GRANT CONNECT TO devuser3;